ljmukdev/autorestock-microservices-frontend/EBAY_INTEGRATION_GUIDE.md

 3. Test with the demo page: `frontend/ebay-integration-demo.html`
 4. Run the test suite: `node test-complete-integration.js`

-Your eBay integration is now ready to power your StockPilot application! 🎉
+Your eBay integration is now ready to power your AutoRestock application! 🎉